holium/realm-support/README.md

 - disable next button on the Install Realm step while the loader is visible
 - disable click on spaces selector while it is in it's loading state
 - fixes bazaar recommended app bug in spaces.
 If someone didn't have a catalog entry for an app when it was recommended, they could experience a crash when clicking on the home button on the spaces home screen.
+- disable check for update that causes 404 errors for users during a new build deployment (for now users manually must check for updates or it will check when the app is opened).